“After my sister’s death, my family was broken. My mom and dad were no longer able to take care of my siblings and myself.

 Most Indigenous youth first come through the Indigenous Inclusion Program (IIP) which allows Indigenous youth to attend after school each week to have fun with their peers, learn about their culture and engage in activities that they would not normally have the opportunity to participate in.
 The goal of the project is to equip them with the tools they need to address and resist racism in their everyday lives, while navigating their own journey to healing.
 We know that Indigenous youth are amazing humans that know exactly what they want and need in their lives, we are just here to help and support that journey.
 Check out a short video here: https://youtu.be/EgVVnGubwV0

 USAY listens to the youth in our community!
 That’s the primary way in which we do the work we do, just listening.
-If Indigenous women want to offer land-based activities, we have Treaty 7 Encampment, if they love virtual reality, we create a Blackfoot language learning VR game – so we design programs that make sense for the people in our community.
-Our organization does not focus on the negative narrative regarding Indigenous youth and people, but instead focus on the resiliency, strength and vibrancy and aim to just find ways for them to engage in information they need to support their journeys.
+If Indigenous women want to offer land-based activities, we have cultural camps, if they love virtual reality, we create a virtual reality tool – we design programs that make sense for the people in our community.
+Our organization does not focus on the negative narratives regarding Indigenous youth and people, but instead focus on the resiliency, strength and vibrancy and aim to just find ways for them to engage in information they need to support their journeys.

 Sometimes just getting out of people’s way is the best way to allow them to become leaders.
 USAY offers the support Indigenous youth need to live the exact life they want to lead.